Fintan-contents/nablarch-system-development-guide/en/Nablarch-system-development-guide/README.md

 ### Architecture design

-Carry out the architecture design based on the following sample.
+Design the architecture to use the following sample as reference.

 - [Sample document of application architecture design](https://fintan.jp/?p=1323)(Only Japanese Edition)